OUR THOUGHTS ON MARRIAGE

 - Separate from our parents, both physically and emotionally.

 - Once a couple is married, it becomes God’s will for them to have a solid, godly marriage.
 Even if “the marriage was a mistake,” it is God’s will that no man or woman should “separate what God has joined together.”
 (Mat 19:6) If both the husband and wife will commit to the Lord, He can create a wonderful marriage out of any mess they might make.

 - God did not create sex for procreation only.
 God designed our bodies, minds and emotions so that sex could, and should, include:

 - Intense physical pleasure beyond anything else we can experience.

 - Deep emotional interaction and connection that continues after sex is over.

 - A spiritual union.
-We may or may not feel it, and we can't fully understand it.
+We may or may not feel it, and we can’t fully understand it, but it is real.

 - We believe that God gave us stewardship over each other’s sexuality.
 Understanding this is extremely important to having a happy marriage, and virtually required to avoid sexual tension and stress.
 This belief was the cornerstone for the healing and rebuilding of the sexual part of our relationship.
 See Sexual Stewardship.

 - God gives us great sexual liberty within the marriage union.
 Sinful practices must be avoided, but few things are completely excluded.
 God is concerned with the heart.
 What is fine for one couple could be bad for another due to the reason for the desire, or because one person thinks it is a sin.
 (For more, see What is Okay, What is not?)